CamiWilliams/captura/README.md

   </servlet-mapping>
 ```
 __/WebContent/WEB-INF/yourprojectname-servlet.xml__ In this file, you define your controller and finalize the mapping between JSP and HTML.
 You can copy this [file](https://github.com/CamiWilliams/captura/blob/master/captura/WebContent/WEB-INF/captura-servlet.xml) from me, because generally it is the same for everyone.
 The only thing you need to change here is `context:component-scan` to your controller package.

+###Now you have the icky stuff done, let's do fun stuff!
+####Web Stuff

+####Server Stuff

+###Let's run this thing!
+Now that we have all that junk done, let's run this thing!
+Right click on your project and click 'Maven build...' then under 'Goals' type 'clean install'.
+All should be running properly.
+Then, right click on your Tomcat server under 'Servers', and click 'Add and Remove'.
+Add your project, and run the Tomcat server.
+Assuming that ran properly, head over to your localhost:8080 and you should see your application!
+Yay!

+This was a very general overview of what went into this project, if you have any questions, tweet me @cwillycs or email me cami@clarifai.com with the subject 'Hi Cami I h8 Maven'.

+Best of luck!